 So, how do you make sure your tea is safe?

 I don’t want to get into naming names here, but most familiar brands of tea contain toxic pesticides and “natural flavors,” so you’re going to have to be very careful about what you buy.
 (If you do your own quick Google search about tea and pesticides, you’ll find out if your favorite brand is on the “avoid” list very quickly!)

 Always buy organic and non-GMO verified tea.
 Preferably, buy loose tea leaves and use your own tea strainer.

 Remember that restaurants are going to be using those chemical-laden teas, so bring your own tea with you when you go out, and ask for a pot of hot water.

-While you ponder all of that, I want to tell you real quick that we have an awesome promo happening right now on our crock cooker menus.
-Don’t wait this sale is over soon!
+While you ponder all of that, I want to tell you real quick that we have an awesome assortment of crock cooker menus.
+Use these recipes to get dinner going, and let the crock cooker do the work while you savor your cup of tea!
 Grab the details here!